Multiscaling in Wasserstein Spaces: Theoretical results

 \section{Theoretical results}

-In this section we present our theoretical results that are suitable for the two cases; the case of absolutely continuous measures discussed in Section~\ref{sec:Multiscaling_continuous}, and the case of discrete measures discussed in Section~\ref{sec:multiscaling_discrete}.
+In the spirit of classical results in harmonic analysis and wavelet theory, the two main theoretical results of this section establish that regularity of the analyzed sequence is reflected in the decay of its detail coefficients across scales, and that small perturbations to the pyramid representation yield proportionally small errors in the reconstructed sequence.
+In this section, we present our theoretical results that are suitable for the two cases: the case of absolutely continuous measures discussed in Section~\ref{sec:Multiscaling_continuous}, and the case of discrete measures discussed in Section~\ref{sec:multiscaling_discrete}.

 We use the norm notation $\|\cdot\|_{L^p(\mu)}$ appearing in~\eqref{eqn:useful_relation} to formalize our results in a general manner.
 That is, if the analyzed measures are discrete, then the theorems hold true when the norm is replaced with $\|(\cdot, \;\Lambda^\psi)\|_{\Lambda^\psi}$ of~\eqref{eqn:semi_norm}, when $\Lambda^\psi$ is understood from the context.
 Furthermore, the notations in~\eqref{eqn:useful_norms} are adapted to sequences of discrete measures via~\eqref{eqn:semi_norm} in a natural manner.

 We first define the operator $\Delta$ acting on sequences of measures.
 Let $\boldsymbol{\mu}=\{\mu_i\}_{i\in\mathbb{Z}}\in\mathcal{P}_p(\mathbb{R}^d)$, then

 The following lemma provides an estimate on the detail coefficients of~\eqref{eqn:elementary_multiscaling} that will become essential in main results.